Migration between PolarDB for PostgreSQL (Compatible with Oracle) clusters

 Description

-A DTS dedicated cluster consists of multiple Elastic Compute Service (ECS) instances of the same specifications in a region.
-A DTS dedicated cluster is used to manage and configure DTS data migration, data synchronization, and change tracking tasks.
-Compared with DTS public clusters, DTS dedicated clusters are characterized by exclusive resources, better stability, better performance, and reduced costs.
-For more information, see What is a DTS dedicated cluster.
+A DTS dedicated cluster is a group of ECS virtual machines of the same specification in a region that manages DTS migration, synchronization, and subscription tasks.
+Compared to shared DTS clusters, dedicated clusters offer exclusive resources, better stability, higher performance, and lower costs.
+For more information, see What is a DTS dedicated cluster?.

 Note

-• When DTS retries a connection, you are charged for the DTS instance.
-We recommend that you specify the retry time range based on your business requirements, or release the DTS instance at the earliest opportunity after the source and destination instances are released.
+• You are charged for the task running time during the connection retry period.
+We recommend that you customize the retry duration based on your business needs, or release the DTS instance as soon as the source and destination database instances are released.

 Important

-Specifies whether to configure the extract, transform, and load (ETL) feature.
-For more information, see What is ETL.
-Valid values:
+Specify whether to configure the ETL function.
+For more information about ETL, see What is ETL?.

-Specifies whether to configure alerting for the data synchronization task.
-If the task fails or the synchronization latency exceeds the specified threshold, alert contacts will receive notifications.
+Specify whether to enable alarms.
+If the synchronization fails or latency exceeds the specified threshold, DTS notifies the alert contacts.

-• If you select Yes, you must also specify the alert threshold and alert contacts.
-For more information, see Configure monitoring and alerting.
+• Enable: Set an alarm.
+You must also specify an alarm threshold and alert contacts.
+For more information, see Configure monitoring and alarms.

 Parameter